TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 Objects in the DOM
 ------------------

-The definitive documentation for the DOM is the DOM specification from the W3C.
+The definitive documentation for the DOM is the DOM specification kutoka the W3C.

 Note that DOM attributes may also be manipulated as nodes instead of as simple strings.
 It is fairly rare that you must do this, however, so this usage is not